 Choosing between milled and printed dentures isn't about picking a winner—it's about selecting the right tool for the job.
 The best approach depends on a thoughtful balance of clinical demands, patient priorities, and your lab's operational strengths.
 By looking at each case through these three lenses, you can confidently decide which digital workflow will deliver the best outcome.

-Assess the Clinical Requirements
+Start with the Clinical Requirements

 When precision is paramount, the clinical needs of the case should guide your decision.
 Research shows that milled dentures were generally more accurate than their 3D-printed counterparts, making them ideal for complex cases requiring an impeccable fit.
 However, printed try-ins are often clinically sufficient.
 The fit also varies by location; milled dentures tend to fit better in the overall inside surface and primary stress-bearing areas, while printed dentures may offer a superior fit along the borders.
 Consider the patient's unique anatomy to determine which method’s strengths align best with their needs.

-Consider the Patient's Timeline and Budget
+Factor in the Patient's Timeline and Budget

 For many patients, the decision comes down to time and money.
 This is where 3D printing often shines, as the process is typically faster and more cost-effective.
 In many cases, patients can get their dentures in just two visits, a huge advantage for those seeking a quick resolution.
 On the other hand, milled dentures are an investment in longevity.
 While the upfront cost is higher, they can last significantly longer—often 10 to 15 years.
 This durability makes them a better long-term value for patients who prioritize strength over initial speed and cost.